 When you think of data protection, you probably think of network solutions, like passwords and encryption.
 But, data protection regulations, like PCI DSS, HIPPA and FIMSA, also require physical security of data storage and processing equipment.
 In general, compliance requires equipment to be secured and access to be documented.

-Consider an electronic locking system with dual-factor biometric access control and automated logging and reporting.
+Consider an electronic locking system with automated logging and reporting.
 This type of system eliminates physical keys and key management; allows you to assign user access privileges by cabinet; allows you to quickly add, modify and remove user privileges; monitors and notifies door and lock conditions; and automates access control record keeping.
-Adding biometrics minimizes the risk of unauthorized access through theft of credentials or collusion.
 Integration to your DCIM software simplifies management and compliance reporting.

 Why Choose CPI?